 My superpower is telekinesis.
 Instead of going to a different floor to get some papers, I could just float them with my mind for efficiency and saving time.
 It would also come in handy when I'm floating my homemade cookies to my colleagues in the office.

 This question is testing if your personality is compatible with the workplace culture.
 So don't go overboard with jokes, as in, "I had lots of superpowers, but my psychiatrist took them all away."

 Do This — Step 4

 Make your answer more memorable by providing specific examples that showcase your superpower in action.
 This will enable interviewers to comprehend how it relates to workplace experiences and abilities - making your response both compelling and unforgettable.

 Don't Do These Answering The "What would your superpower be?"

 There's really not a wrong answer to this question, but here are some mistakes to avoid:

 Don't act like the question is silly!
-This will create the impression that you're an arrogant person and won't fit with the workplace culture.
+This will create the impression that you're arrogant and won't fit the workplace culture.

 Don't overthink the question!
 You won't have to think much if you prepare an answer beforehand!

 Avoid saying you can't think of a superpower!
 Have your answer ready and show your quick thinking skills!